socketry/async/readme.md

 Please see the [project documentation](https://socketry.github.io/async/) for more details.

-  - [Getting Started](https://socketry.github.io/async/guides/getting-started/index) - This guide gives shows how to add async to your project and run code asynchronously.
+  - [Getting Started](https://socketry.github.io/async/guides/getting-started/index) - This guide shows how to add async to your project and run code asynchronously.

   - [Asynchronous Tasks](https://socketry.github.io/async/guides/asynchronous-tasks/index) - This guide explains how